 Documents published in the Repository are for public information and access is freely available.
-Sectigo has logical access control and version control measures in place to prevent unauthorized modification of the Repository.
+Sectigo has logical and physical security control measures in place to prevent unauthorized modification of the Repository.

 2.5.
 Accuracy of Information

 Sectigo, recognizing its trusted position, makes all reasonable efforts to ensure that parties accessing the Repository receive accurate, updated and correct information.
 Sectigo, however, cannot accept any liability beyond the limits set in this CPS and the Sectigo insurance policy.